Childhood Sexual Abuse Trauma

 The symptoms that can be generated from the trauma of childhood sexual abuse can be excruciating and life inhibiting.
 Common responses include shame, anxiety, depression, anger, eating issues, substance misuse and relationship difficulties.
 Some survivors may be plagued by memories in the form of distressing flashbacks, body memories, mental images or nightmares.
 These symptoms are all normal responses to trauma and they can feel overwhelming and difficult to deal with.

 Childhood sexual abuse may have been perpetrated by a member of the family, another child, a family friend, another trusted adult, a stranger or a group of adults.
 It may have happened once, or over a period of time.
 Sexual abuse can mean a wide range of experiences – the most important thing is for the survivor to identify the experience as sexually abusive.

 Many people who were sexually abused as children did not tell anyone at the time and may believe it is too late to talk about it now.
 It is never too late.
 KASP supports adults of all ages who live in Fife.

 The free and confidential counselling and support that we offer enables survivors of sexual abuse to make sense of the present in relation to the past.
 Being heard and supported can help to ease the pain and reduce the power and impact of the memories.

-Healing from the effects of childhood sexual abuse is not something you have to do alone and we invite you to browse our website for additional information on the type of support and services that we offer.
+Healing from the effects of childhood sexual abuse is not something you have to do alone and we invite you to browse our website for additional information on the type of support and services that we offer the people of Fife.